Saturday, Apr. 19, 2014

 Students are required to complete one course in each of the following six Frames of Reference categories:

 More than one Frames of Reference course may be taken per semester, and a course used to fulfill a Frames of Reference requirement may also be used to meet a major or minor requirement.
 Students are encouraged to begin taking Frames of Reference courses during their freshman year.
+Courses that a student takes in order to complete the Frames of Reference requirements must come from different departmental rubrics.
+For example, a students who receives an "S" for successful completion of POLS 111 - Introduction to Political Science cannot satisfy other Frames of Reference requirements by taking other POLS courses carrying other Frames of Reference designations.

 The Senior Integrative Experience is a 400-level course designed to provide integrative study in a specific discipline, based on the Frames of Reference distribution listed above.
 As with Frames of Reference courses, a course used to fulfill the Senior Integrative Experience requirement may also be used to meet a major or minor requirement.
 Senior Integrative Experience courses are only available to students who have completed (or will complete before the course begins) at least 75 semester hours toward graduation and who have, in the judgment of the individual student's adviser, completed most of VWC's General Studies requirements.